khalid-hussain/shaheen/chap20.md

 promised that after the siege of Granada is over...but..."
 Rabia could not say anything more.
 She hid her face between both her hands and began sobbing.

-Badr Bin Mughira was touched and said, "Rabia!
+Badr bin Mughira was touched and said, "Rabia!
 Please don't misunderstand me!
 Becoming your life partner is a matter of pride for me.
 For me you're that lush green tree under which a weary traveler takes refuge.
 The other day when I proposed to you for marriage I thought that spending a few moments with you